Degrees and Certifications:

 B.A.
 Psychology A.S.
 Nursing American Heart Association CPR Instructor

-Hi everyone, my name is Denise and I am going into my 4th year of teaching here at Havelock High School.
-I am a Registered Nurse for 24 years originally from New Jersey, but I have called North Carolina my home for 5 years.
+Hi everyone, my name is Denise and I am going into my 5th year of teaching here at Havelock High School.
+I am a Registered Nurse for 25 years originally from New Jersey, but I have called North Carolina my home for 6 years.
 I have broadened my scope of practice by teaching Health Sciences in the Career Technical Education (CTE) Department, alongside a very supportive group of teachers.
-My hope and expectation for this year of change, is to encourage my students to think outside the box along with me, and to challenge each other to realize that learning does not have to take place within the confines of four walls!!
-It will not be perfect, and there will be bumps along the way, but I look forward to the journey that lies infront of us.
-Welcome to Health Sciences at Havelock High School
+My hope and expectation for this school year are to reconnect with my students!
+It has been an unprecedented time in education, and I am looking forward to having all the students in my classroom!
+Excited to learn along with my students this year!!!!

-*Foundations in Healthcare - Periods 2 and 4
+*Foundations in Healthcare - Periods 1 and 2

 *Health Science II Honors - Period 3